pieterbrandsen/Pansiep/docs/source/creep/communication.rst

 Internal API
 ==============

-A creep is accessible by using its name, then a set of function from this part are executable.
+A creep is accessible by using its name, then a set of function from this feature are executable.

 Response models
 ==============